US regulators float ideas for boosting medical device safety

-WASHINGTON (AP) — U.S. health officials are considering new steps to improve the government’s system for overseeing medical devices.
+WASHINGTON (AP) — U.S. health officials on Tuesday proposed steps to improve the government’s system for overseeing medical devices, which has been criticized for years for failing to catch problems with risky implants and medical instruments.

-The approval process has been criticized for years for failing to catch problems with defective implants.
+The plan from the Food and Drug Administration includes few immediate changes, but lists a number of ideas and proposals with the goal of improving safeguards on pacemakers, artificial joints, medical scanners and other devices.

-Tuesday’s plan from the Food and Drug Administration includes few immediate changes, but could eventually increase safeguards on such things as pacemakers, artificial joints, medical scanners and other devices.
+Among other measures, the FDA will consider requiring more training for doctors who implant certain high-risk devices.
+But that step, like others floated by the agency, might require new guidelines or regulations.
+Other proposals may require additional money from Congress.

-Among the measures, the FDA says it will consider requiring additional training for doctors who implant certain high-risk devices.
+The FDA has repeatedly been forced to issue safety alerts about unexpected problems with devices that only appeared years after they were approved for use in patients.
+In the last decade, those have included hip replacements that failed prematurely, faulty wiring in implanted defibrillators, surgical mesh linked to pain and bleeding and a surgical instrument that inadvertently spread uterine cancer.

 Most Read Business Stories